wedodge89/bamazon/README.md

 Before finalizing the purchase and updating the database, a final prompt asks the user to confirm the total purchase, including product name, quantity, unit cost, and total cost.

+If the user confirms the purchase, then the MySQL database is updated with the new stock quantity.
+The user is then asked if they wish to continue shopping.
+If yes, the app restarts from the point where the table is first displayed.
+If no, the database connection and the app are closed.